-- correctness and accuracy of seller's and buyer's representations and warranties as at closing; - due incorporation and existence of seller and buyer, due authorization, nonencumbrance of target shares, non-bankruptcy of seller and buyer and enforceability of purchase agreement;

-satisfaction of closing deliverables.
+- correctness and accuracy of seller's and buyer's representations and warranties as at closing; - due incorporation and existence of seller and buyer, due authorisation, nonencumbrance of target shares, non-bankruptcy of seller and buyer, and enforceability of purchase agreement; and - satisfaction of closing deliverables.

-In the case of the non-satisfaction of the conditions to closing, the purchase agreement will usually provide for a mutual right to walk away as well as a contractual indemnity.
+In the case of the non-satisfaction of the conditions for closing, the purchase agreement will usually provide for a mutual right to walk away as well as a contractual indemnity.

-(g) Post-closing covenants
+4.7 Post-closing covenants

-Typical post-closing covenants are:
+Typical post-closing covenants include:

-- confidentiality (refer to 3(c) above); - non-competition;

-From a Luxembourg corporate law perspective, the use of non-compete clauses is valid.
+- Confidentiality (refer to section 3.3). - Non-competition from a Luxembourg corporate law perspective, the use of non-compete clauses is valid.
 They are generally enforceable against the vendor and the target's employees.
-It may however be that such clauses must comply with certain limitations such as timing, geographical area or limitations regarding business activity.
-Such limitations should be proportional to the benefits they procure to the purchaser.

-- remittance by the vendor of corporate books and other documents relating to the target; and - amendments to target board of directors, auditors and change of corporate name.
+It may be that such clauses must comply with certain limitations, such as timing, geographical area or limitations regarding business activity.
+Such limitations should be proportional to the benefits they procure to the purchaser. - Remittance by the vendor of corporate books and other documents relating to the target. - Amendments to the target's board of directors, auditors and change of corporate name.